MCModMachine/Design/README.md

     player names), or public.
 * Launcher Agnostic
   * Besides a built-in launcher, we should have first clas support for MultiMC and the vanilla launcher.
+* Maven
+  * Provide a Maven for modders to easily get copies of mods to develop with.

 Architecture (Technical Details)
 ================================